-Long stem planting will be deployed throughout the Project where feasible, where it will advantage establishment on fill batters and at creek crossings, with the exception of those species which cannot be procured as long stem stock.
+Long stem planting will be deployed throughout the project where feasible, where it will advantage establishment on fill batters and at creek crossings, with the exception of those species which cannot be procured as long stem stock.
 Long stem planting is the deeper planting of either especially grown stock (in order to develop an elongated stem) or stock which has been crowded in the nursery or has outgrown its pot.
+Traditionally these have been regarded as "potbound" stock and discarded.
 Long stem planting buffers the planting stock against heat and the drying out of surface soils because the roots are kept cool and moist at the deeper levels.
 New adventitious shoots develop from the stem in contact with the soil.
 Long stem planting is more resistant to the type of erosion encountered in the proximity of waterways.
 The procedure can also be deployed for most tussock and sedge species.